Table of Contents

 Note: Brompton’s 16″ wheels are too small for traditional racks and panniers

-Here’s some carrier block luggage options:
+Here are some carrier block luggage options:

 – Brompton bags (up to 31L capacity)